warpme/minimyth2/README.md

 - (9) - hw.video decode with rendering to DRM planes has no OSD (probably Z-order issue)
 - (10) - rendering to DRM Planes gives not visible OSD on this HW
 - (11) - mesa nouveau as of 22.2.0 has issue with VAAPI decode on Nvidia ION1/ION2
+- (12) - as of 6.8-rc6 kernel EGLFS in DMABuf mode not works correctly

 ### Video Decoding Test results